RobustBench: a standardized adversarial robustness benchmark: Licenses

 \section{Licenses}

-The code used for benchmarking is released under the MIT license.
+The code used for benchmarking is released under MIT license.
 The code of AutoAttack \citep{croce2020reliable} that our benchmark relies on has been released under the MIT license as well.
-The classifiers in the Model Zoo are added according to the permission given by the authors with the license they choose: most of the models have MIT licenses, others have more restrictive ones such as Attribution-NonCommercial-ShareAlike 4.0 International, Apache License 2.0, BSD 3-Clause License.
+The classifiers in the Model Zoo are added according to the permission given by the authors with the license they choose: most of the models have MIT license, other have more restrictive ones such as Attribution-NonCommercial-ShareAlike 4.0 International, Apache License 2.0, BSD 3-Clause License.
 The details can be found at \url{https://github.com/RobustBench/robustbench/blob/master/LICENSE}.
 The CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning} are obtained via the PyTorch loaders \citep{paszke2017automatic}, while CIFAR-10-C and CIFAR-100-C \cite{hendrycks2019robustness}, with the common corruptions, are downloaded from the official release (see \url{https://zenodo.org/record/2535967#.YLYf9agzaUk} and \url{https://zenodo.org/record/3555552#.YLYeJagzaUk}).
+The validation set of ImageNet is not hosted or downloaded by our provided evaluation code, but it needs to be downloaded in advance directly by the user.